mamorum/kaze/readme.md

 ## What is this ?
 Java Web Application Framework.

 Kaze makes it easy to create Web API, RESTful API, and so on.

-## What does kaze means ?
+## Meaning of Kaze
 Kaze means Wind in Japanese.